Jamaica "Fatta" Tyre Festival

 The Jamaica Fat Tyre Festival is a week-long mountain biking extravaganza that highlights Jamaica's unique, vibrant culture and awesome trails!
 SMORBA has been running the event for the past 7 years and you can get a professional opinion from the likes of Dirt, MBUK, Decline and Singletrack magazines on the SMORBA Mountain Biking and BMX Media Coverage page

-February 20th (“Roots, Rocks, Reggae, Rum”) will see you going deep into rural Jamaica near Robin’s Bay, St. Mary.
+Wednesday the 18th (“Roots, Rocks, Reggae, Rum”) will see you going deep into rural Jamaica near Robin’s Bay, St. Mary.
 These amazing, technical singletracks (including the famed Carlton Pass) are the trails that led Katrina Strand to proclaim “This is the best day of my life… and it isn’t even over yet!”

 Thursday the 19th ("Mango Juice Rotors).
 Time to head to the Blue Mountains.
 On our way we'll ride some of Gravity Jamaica's best tracks including: Woodford, Happy Gate and Downpipe Gully.
 Well have late lunch at Island Outpost's famous Strawberry Hill Resort (where you can see Chris Blackwell's collection of gold and platinum records from the likes of Bob Marley and U2) before heading down Jus'kiddin and ending the day at Scorpio Inn.